Georgekemk/Educopter/flying/README.md

 ## Verifying Motor Rotation Direction

+Using telemetry dash board in Mission Planner, tilt the drone in the x and y direction until the pitch changes.
+This can be used to find the forward direction of the drone.
+Alternatively, rotate the drone until the yaw reads 0 degrees.
+The front of the drone will now be facing North.

+This will help to determine the correct motor rotation directions.

+INSERT IMAGE

 Use the Mission Planner motor test function to confirm correct motor rotation.

 Expected QUAD-X rotation directions: